World shares look past lockdowns as U.S. election approaches

 Analysts are concerned that an uncertain outcome could cloud the prospects for fiscal stimulus in the world’s largest economy.
 Also crucial for the size of a possible stimulus will be which party wins the Senate.

-The VIX volatility index .VIX, which rose to its highest in four months last week, was up nearly 1 point at 38.4.
-U.S. stock index futures ESc1NQc1 were up 0.4% to 0.5%, suggesting mild gains on Wall Street at the open.
+The VIX volatility index, which rose to its highest in four months last week, eased nearly 1 point to 37.3.
+U.S. stock index futures were more than 1% higher, suggesting a clear recovery on Wall Street at the open.

-Meantime, the fresh lockdowns in Europe and parts of the United States have raised concern over the outlook for fuel consumption.
-Brent crude LCOc1 prices fell to a low of $35.74 per barrel, a level not seen since late May.
-It was last down 3.1% at $36.81.
+Meanwhile, the fresh lockdowns in Europe and parts of the United States have raised concerns over the outlook for fuel consumption.
+Brent crude prices fell to a low of $35.74 per barrel, a level not seen since late May.
+They were last down 2.4% at $37.05.
 U.S. crude went as low as $33.64.
 [O/R]

-Global coronavirus cases surpassed 500,000 last week with Europe crossing the bleak milestone of 10 million total infections.
+Global coronavirus cases surged last week with Europe crossing the bleak milestone of 10 million total infections.
 The UK is grappling with more than 20,000 new cases a day while a record surge in U.S. cases is killing up to 1,000 people a day.

-In currencies, the risk-sensitive Australian dollar AUD=D3 slipped 0.4% to go below 70 U.S. cents for the first time since July.
-It was last at $0.6999.
+The risk-sensitive Australian dollar went below 70 U.S. cents for the first time since July before turning flat, while the Japanese yen was higher at 104.72 per dollar.

-That left the index that measures the dollar against a basket of other currencies, up at 94.22. =USD.
+That left the index that measures the dollar against a basket of other currencies broadly unchanged at 94.06..

 A risk-on revival after the U.S. election could see the dollar resume its slide from March’s highs, analysts said.